fhollenbach/Pols627_2020/index.md

 Presentation: Joo Won Yi

 __Readings:__

-- Levi, Margaret.
-1988. __Of Rule and Revenue.__ Berkeley, CA: University of California Press.
-Selected Chapters.
+- Przeworski, Adam and Michael Wallerstein.
+1982. "__The Structural Dependency of the State on Capital.__" American Political Science Review.
+82(1): 11-21.
 - Kasara, Kimuli.
 2007. "__Tax Me If You Can: Ethnic Geography, Democracy, and the Taxation of Agriculture in Africa.__" American Political Science Review.
 101(1): 159-172.
 - Scheve, Kenneth and David Stasavage.
 2012. "__Democracy, war, and wealth: lessons from two centuries of inheritance taxation.__" American Political Science Review.
 106(1): 81-102.
 - Paler, Laura.
 2013.
 “Keeping the public purse: An experiment in windfalls, taxes, and the incentives to restrain government.”
 American Political Science Review 107(4):706–725.